SaschaZeGerman/loginbuddy-samples/README.md

 Run these files to setup the dev environment and dev key pairs:

-- `sh initilize-dev-environment.sh`  // once
+- `sh initialize-dev-environment.sh`  // once
-- `sh initilize-dev-tls-keypair.sh`  // at least once
+- `sh initialize-dev-tls-keypair.sh`  // whenever you want to update the dev key pair

 ### Build the samples